Vamz-Hub/swiggy_clone/README.md

 # Swiggy Clone - Restaurant Website

-This project is a **Swiggy-inspired restaurant website** built using **HTML, CSS, and JavaScript**.
+This project is a **Swiggy-inspired restaurant website** built using **HTML, CSS**.
 It features a **location selection dropdown, navbar, offers section, and a Sign-In button that redirects to Swiggy's official login page**.

 ## 🚀 Features
 - **Navbar** with navigation links (Search, Offers, Help, Sign In)